mit-ll-ai-technology/maite/docs/source/how_to/wrap_image_classification_model.rst

 ``__call__`` needs the image data provided as an argument, and will return the predictions the model provides on that data.
-To ensure JATIC compliance, the input data should be typed as :class:`~jatic-toolbox.protocols.SupportsArray`.
+To ensure JATIC compliance, the input data should be typed as :class:`~maite.protocols.SupportsArray`.
 The function will return the logits prediction output, so we will tag our output with HasLogits.

 ``get_labels`` doesn't take any arguments, and simply returns a list of the